fivestars-os/aladdin/README.md

 - `aladdin create-namespace` create the namespace you pass in.
 - `aladdin delete-namespace` delete the namespace you pass in _after_ removing all the helm packages on that namespace.
 - `aladdin get-dashboard-url` will output the url of your cluster's dashboard assuming it is installed.
-- `aladdin get-minikube-endpoints` show endpoints for all minikube services, essentially wrapping `minikube service list`.
-- `aladdin host` give instructions to update your local /etc/hosts file for minikube ingress compatibility.
+- `aladdin host` give instructions to update your local /etc/hosts file for k3d ingress compatibility.
 - For a complete list of aladdin commands, run `aladdin -h`.

 ## Optional arguments to aladdin
 - `-h/--help` show help.
-- `-c/--cluster` which cluster to connect to, defaults to `minikube`.
+- `-c/--cluster` which cluster to connect to, defaults to `LOCAL`.
 - `-n/--namespace` which namespace to connect to, defaults to `default`.
 - `--init` force initialization logic (i.e. pull latest aladdin image, test aws config, initialize helm, etc...).
 This is forced every hour for each cluster/namespace combo.
 - `--dev` mount host's aladdin directory onto aladdin container.
 Useful when developing aladdin.